-Clinical learning is an essential aspect of this programme, which is pursued in the normal programme of the student's work.
-In addition, foundation placements are provided within the programme, and some students may be required to complete consolidation placements.
+Clinical learning is an essential aspect of this programme that is pursued in the normal process of the student's work.
+In addition, supernumerary placements are provided within the programme and some students may be required to complete consolidation placements.
 Students should be engaged in clinical practice on at least a half-time basis throughout the duration of the programme.